RishabhJain2018/rishabhjain2018.github.io/experience.md

     <br>
         <div>
         Actively maintain CloudCV Project which aims to make AI research more reproducible.<br>
-        Responsible for the design, development and maintenance of EvalAI that enable researchers to build, <br> compare and share state-of-the-art algorithms.
+        Responsible for the design, development and maintenance of EvalAI that enable researchers to build, compare and share state-of-the-art algorithms.
         </div>
     </div>
   </div>